 To perform the most frequently used operations, press one of the four keyboard shortcuts:

-There are options to disable this feature or configure the click type as: 'Ctrl+Middle-click', 'Middle-click', 'Ctrl+Click' or 'Click'.
+There are options to open links as normal or to configure the click type as: Ctrl+Click, Middle-click or Ctrl+Middle-click.

 MOVE OR RESIZE LAYOUT